Comparing Warehouse Stores

 If you're not interested in high-end name brands in clothing, then Sam's is your best choice.
 Costco carries top of the line clothing, but I don't shop at either for clothing.
 Sam's is my first choice for food and other staples, as well as things I need for my business.

 I believe Sam's is the better choice.
-My membership to Sam's is only $30 a year.
+My membership to Sam's is $45 a year.
 This is for a business membership, as I am self-employed.
-The regular membership fee is $35 a year.
 I also have a Costco membership.
 I got it free when a new store opened in our area.
-To renew this membership, it would be $50, which is considerably more than Sam's.
+To renew this membership, it would be $55, which is considerably more than Sam's.

 I have found that both Sam's and Costco carry many of the same items, at pretty much the same price.
 Costco does have some "higher end" items, but I do not need nor do I buy these items.
 Our Sam's is a full-size store (with bakery, meat counter, etc.) and it has everything that I need.
 I find that for the decreased membership cost and the amount of amenities it offers, Sam's is a good deal.